Tasks API

 Response

-— a unique identifier you can use to look up information about any task.
+— a unique identifier you can use to look up information about any task run.

 Request - Task Details (GET)